Picovoice/rhino/demo/python/README.md

 rhino_demo_mic --context_path ${CONTEXT_PATH} --audio_device_index 5
 ```

-If the problem persists we suggest storing the recorded audio into a file for inspection.
-This can be achieved by
+If a problem occurs, we suggest storing the recorded audio into a file for inspection.
+This can be achieved by:

 ```console
 rhino_demo_mic --context_path ${CONTEXT_PATH} --audio_device_index 5 --output_path ~/test.wav